 Although not an official route into becoming a teacher, the TEFL qualification is an increasingly popular choice for graduates to gain teaching experience while travelling the world.

 TEFL courses train you to teach English to students - either in the UK or abroad - whose native language isn't English.
 Teaching is carried out in the student's own country, in primary and secondary schools, commercial language schools, further education institutions and private companies.
 Find out more about teaching English as a foreign language.

 Choosing a teacher training route

-Get as much work experience in schools as you can to help you decide and support your application.
+Do as much volunteering in schools as you can to help you decide and support your application.
 If you're not sure which age or subject would suit you best, contact schools in your area and ask to observe in a classroom.
 You should also speak to the teaching staff about the challenges and rewards of teaching.

-When you have decided, look for a route which gives you experience with the age range and/or subject you want to teach.
+When you've decided, look for a route which gives you experience with the age range and/or subject you want to teach.
 Then check which regions offer that route.
 Alternatively, you may want to look at what training's available in the area you want to live.
 Either way, think about what would work best for you, and fits best with your experience.
-Search for teacher training courses.
+To find out more about what's on offer search teacher training courses.

-It is sometimes possible to teach in academies, free schools, independent schools and further education colleges without QTS, however it is preferable to have QTS and your career prospects will be greatly improved.
+Many schools recruit graduates as teaching assistants and this can be a great way to get experience.
+It may even help you find the school that go on to train you as a teacher.
+It's sometimes possible to teach in academies, free schools, independent schools and further education colleges without QTS, however it's preferable to have QTS and your career prospects will be greatly improved.

-If you haven't already, access the careers and employability service where you are studying or have graduated from.
-Visit open days/evenings for university and training providers and visit the school before applying to a school led teacher training route.
+If you haven't already, access the careers and employability service where you're studying or have graduated from.
+Visit open days of university and training providers or visit the school before applying to a school-led teacher training route.